Milton, Georgia: 20th century

-Creation of the City of Milton (2005-2006)
+21st century

 After the turn of the 21st century, a movement for local governance emerged, driven by the belief that the needs of the northernmost part of Fulton County were not adequately prioritized by distant county officials.
 The legislative process to establish a city began in earnest when Georgia State Representative Jan Jones introduced the bill for the city of Milton in January 2005 with the intent of moving the bill forward in January 2006.
 This gave residents one full year to consider all the ramifications of cityhood before the bill could become law.
 A City of Milton Citizens' Committee helped coordinate information and research.

 On March 9, 2006, the bill establishing the new city of Milton (HB 1470) resoundingly passed both in the Georgia House of Representatives (127–21) and in the Georgia State Senate (49–0).
 At 2 p.m. on Wednesday, March 28, Governor Sonny Perdue signed the bill into law.
 A ballot referendum was approved by 85 percent of voters on July 18 to create the city of Milton.

 On August 4, Governor Perdue appointed a five-person commission to serve as the interim government of Milton (composed of Ron Wallace, Brandon Beach, Gregory Mishkin, Dan Phalan and Cecil Pruitt).
 The city's first general election for Mayor and City Council was held on Tuesday, November 7, 2006.
 Joe Lockwood won the first mayoral election.
 The city of Milton was officially incorporated and adopted Fulton County's existing ordinances on December 1, 2006.

-Cityhood and Renewed Growth (2007-present)

 Working initially out of converted commercial office spaces, city leaders began forging Milton's unique identity as it transitioned to local governance.
 Plans were set in motion to launch Milton's own police services on May 1, 2007, and fire department 16 days later.
 At the same time, city officials created the city code, developed community programs, conducted community events, and moved into city-owned properties, including a newly built city hall (opened 2017) and its Public Safety Complex (opened 2020).

 Joe Lockwood served as mayor for Milton's first 15 years, succeeded by Peyton Jamison.
 Milton is also led by city managers who oversee all municipal operations as well as the effective, efficient execution and enforcement of city laws and ordinances.

 While Milton's government evolved, the city's population grew.
-The U.S. Census measured Milton's population at 32,661 in 2010; ten years later, the Census counted 41,296 residents – a more than 26% increase.
+The U.S. Census measured Milton's population at 32,661 in 2010; ten years later, the Census counted 41,296 residents — a more than 26% increase.